 Ryan Babbush

 Ryan is the director of the Quantum Algorithm & Applications Team at Google.
-The mandate of this research team is to develop new and more efficient quantum algorithms, discovery and analyze new applications of quantum computers, build and open source tools for accelerating quantum algorithms research, and to design algorithms experiments to demonstrate on existing quantum devices.
+The mandate of this research team is to develop new and more efficient quantum algorithms, discover and analyze new applications of quantum computers, build and open source tools for accelerating quantum algorithms research and compilation, and to design algorithmic experiments to execute on existing and future fault-tolerant quantum devices.

 Authored Publications